SeqOccin-SV/nanopore/README.md

 A sample file has to be provided.

-- If the alignments are already available, the sample file must be in the following format
+- If the alignments are already available, the sample file must have the following format

 | samples | bam            |
 |---------|----------------|